gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - Completed for a first working single-process builder in `gustwind-node/build.ts`.
 - Covered by `gustwind-node/build_test.ts`.
 - The shared plugin importer now respects the active runtime loader for path-based plugins, which is required for config-driven Node builds.
+- The actual repository now builds successfully through the Node CLI.
-- Remaining work in this phase is now about making the real repository build less dependent on remote `http(s)` imports, not about inventing another build engine.
+- Remaining work in this phase is now mostly cleanup of optional remote-import paths, not core build viability.

 ## Phase 4: Node CLI